Research Project

 Supervisor - UNIVERSITY OF EXETER

-Sarah gained her PhD from the University of Exeter in 2017, and worked as a Postdoctoral researcher before becoming a senior lecturer.
+Sarah gained her PhD from the University of Exeter in 2017, and worked as a postdoctoral researcher on the cats and their owners research project.
+Now she has progressed to become a senior lecturer at the University and supervises multiple students, including Gavin on the disturbance PhD project.

 READ MORE